 Our Native Americans of the Great Plains Education Trunk has many amazing items that can help bring plains culture to life in your classroom.
 Our trunk includes clothing, arrowheads, a shield, bags, a drum, a feather bonnet, a flesher, bison items, and much, much more!

 Our physical Education Trunks are available for FREE for teachers to pick up at our museum.
 If that is not possible, our Virtual Education Trunks are an amazing resource for you!
 They are also completely free!
-This page shows you an example of some of the contents of the Virtual Education Trunks.
-Fill out the quick request form (below) and our Curator of Education will send you log in information on the next Monday.
+This page shows you an example of some of the contents of the Native Americans of the Great Plains Virtual Education Trunks.
+Fill out the quick request form (below) and you'll receive an IMMEDIATE text and email with the log in information for this trunk.
 If you have any questions, please call Jeremy at 307-286-8627.

 ⮜⮜ Back to Virtual Trunks